tzachi-dar/LibreAllHouse/LIBRE2.md

 1. On Hardware Data Source select ‘Libre wifi’ or ‘Libre Bluetooth + wifi’

-2. On the list of receivers, enter the list of raspberry pis and/or the mongodb addresses.
+2. On the list of receivers, enter the raspberry pis as a comma-separated list.
 The raspberry pi software runs on port 50005 so you need to include this in the address For example:

-`192.168.1.2:50005,mongodb://user:[pass@ds11551.mlab.com](mailto:pass@ds11551.mlab.com):11551/nightscout3/libre`

-Replace nightscout3 with your connection.
+`192.168.1.2:50005,192.168.1.6`

 ## Step 6 - Configure Pi to connect to xdrip
 1. On the pi, inside the LibreAllHouse directory, open the config.cfg file